leios/Fable.jl/docs/src/postprocessing.md

 ## General Notes

 The `postprocess!(...)` function is called when using `write_image(...)` or `write_video(...)`.
-This means that the post processing step happens after the all FractalExecutables have been `run(...)`.
+This means that the post processing step happens after the all FableExecutables have been `run(...)`.
 Importantly, all post processing steps act exclusively on the `canvas` for each `AbstractLayer` type.
 Each `canvas` is essentially an `Array` (`CuArray` or `ROCArray`) of `RGBA` values that are initialized before post processing occurs.
 Each post processing step is performed in the order they are added to the `postprocessing_steps` `Vector` in each `AbstractLayer`.

 There is no default post process for `Shader` and `Color` layers, which essentially means that no post process will be performed unless specified by the user.
-For `FractalLayer`s, there is always a `CopyToCanvas(...)` post process, which essentially takes the `RGBA` information from the `run(...)` function and turns it into a `canvas` for later post processing steps.
+For `FableLayer`s, there is always a `CopyToCanvas(...)` post process, which essentially takes the `RGBA` information from the `run(...)` function and turns it into a `canvas` for later post processing steps.
 In practice, this is a small discrepancy that users should not need to worry about.

-For the following examples, we will be performing post processing on a simple circle created via a FractalExecutable:
+For the following examples, we will be performing post processing on a simple circle created via a FableExecutable:

 ```
 function quick_circle(num_particles, num_iterations; ArrayType = Array,
                       filename = "out.png")
     circle = define_circle(; radius = 0.1, color = [1, 0, 1, 1])

-    fl = FractalLayer(; H1 = circle, ArrayType = ArrayType)
+    fl = FableLayer(; H1 = circle, ArrayType = ArrayType)

     run!(fl)
     write_image(fl; filename = filename)